isomerpages/moe-dunearnsec/_departments/Physical Education.md

 variant: markdown
 ---
 <h4>Objectives</h4>
+<p>The PE department aims to</p><ul>
+<li>promote the adoption of a healthy and active lifestyle among Dunearnites and</li>
-<p>The PE department aims to provide a holistic physical education programme for all Dunearnites addressing their social, physical and character developments.</p>
+<li>provide a holistic physical education programme for all Dunearnites addressing their social, physical and character developments</li>
 <h4>Staffing</h4>
 <table border="1" width="100%" cellspacing="0" cellpadding="0">
 <tbody>